You have successfully logged out.

 0

-tons of waste annually is generated by hemodialysis in Europe.5 This is the weight equivalent of 10,458 elephants (adult male elephant 6,000 kg).6
+tons of waste annually is generated by hemodialysis in Europe.5 This is the weight equivalent of roughly 10,458 elephants (adult male elephant 6,000 kg).6

 2025-04-16-Grafik_EDTNA-Litauen_1000x563px-jkr